"Why the Hell isn't THIS on DVD yet?" -- Number 65

 Cassell personifies the perils of not growing up.
 The actor was already playing long in the tooth hipsters a decade earlier (FACES) and his "Duke" comes across as more than a little sad as he pontificates about the superiority of the "old days", manly surf boards, and volleyball as the ultimate way for Christopher to "get some ass".
 Unlike the shallow Calvin (who mocks both Cassell and Fain, his supposed best friend), Cassell actually experienced sporting glory.
 Tellingly, while Cassell is truthful about his Olympic achievements, he embellishes the year to cover up what he's really insecure about--his age.

 CALIFORNIA DREAMING falters in the final third when it takes a melodramatic turn, and not every twist is entirely believable.
 The film also suffers a bit from characters who are difficult to warm to and the uninteresting subplot involving Wynn's character.
 This isn't the popcorn T and A flick you're expecting, but Hancock does provide a healthy amount of nudity from O'Connor (ODE TO BILLY JOE).
-CALIFORNIA DREAMING isn't completely successful but is worthy of Danny Peary's "sleeper" description; Hancock and Wynn deliver some surprises without turning too dark.
+CALIFORNIA DREAMING isn't completely successful but is worthy of Danny Peary's "sleeper" description; Hancock and Wynn deliver some surprises without taking things too dark.
 And yes, the title song is performed, an excellent cover by America played over the end credits.

 So.....why isn't this on DVD yet?